-- Follow your employer's normal policies for requesting leave, - Give notice at least 30 days before your need for FMLA leave, or - If advance notice is not possible, give notice as soon as possible.
+- Follow your employer's normal policies for requesting leave, - Give notice at least 30 days before your need for FMLA leave, or If advance notice is not possible, give notice as soon as possible.

 You do not have to share a medical diagnosis but must provide enough information to your employer so they can determine whether the leave qualifies for FMLA protection.
-You must also inform your employer if FMLA leave was previously taken or approved for the same reason when requesting additional leave.
+You must also inform your employer if FMLA leave was previously taken or approved for the same

-Your employer may request certification from a health care provider to verify medical leave and may request certification of a qualifying exigency
+Your employer may request certification from a health care provider to verify medical leave and may request certification of a qualifying